oame/nazr.in/README.md

 [![Build Status](https://travis-ci.org/oame/nazr.in.svg?branch=master)](https://travis-ci.org/oame/nazr.in) [![Coverage Status](https://coveralls.io/repos/github/oame/nazr.in/badge.svg?branch=master)](https://coveralls.io/github/oame/nazr.in?branch=master)

-[nazr.in](http://nazr.in) is an open-source url shortener service.
+[nazr.in](http://nazr.in) is an open source url shortener service built on Express and React.

 ## Build

 ```
-$ npm install
+npm install
-$ npm run watch
+npm run watch
 ```

 ## APIs

-> This is ongoing project thus the APIs might be revised.
-Better check README consistently.
+> This is an ongoing project thus the APIs might be revised.
+Better check README.

-__nazr.in__ is the endpoint of API services.
+__nazr.in__ is the endpoint of the nazr.in APIs.

 ### POST /api/short_links